httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 A complete enumeration of such practices is out of scope for this document, but some considerations
 include:

-* Using an application-specific media type in the Content-Type header, and requiring clients to fail if it is not used.
+* Using an application-specific media type in the Content-Type header field, and requiring clients to fail if it is not used.
 * Using X-Content-Type-Options: nosniff {{FETCH}} to assure that content under attacker control can't be coaxed into a form that is interpreted as active content by a Web browser.
 * Using Content-Security-Policy {{?CSP=W3C.WD-CSP3-20160913}} to constrain the capabilities of active content (such as HTML {{HTML5}}), thereby mitigating Cross-Site Scripting attacks.
-* Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header.
+* Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header field.
 * Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?I-D.ietf-httpbis-rfc6265bis}}.
 * Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information.